Zweibach/text/Hydrus/PTR.md

 Once you are connected Hydrus will proceed to download and then process the update files.
 The progress of this can be seen under `services -> review services -> remote -> tag repositories -> public tag repository`.
 Here you can view its status, your account (the default account is a shared public account.
 Currently only janitors and the administrator have personal accounts), tag status, and how synced you are.
 Being behind on the sync by a certain amount makes you unable to push tags and petitions until you are caught up again.

 ### How does it work?
 For something to end up on the PTR it has to be pushed there.
 Tags can either be entered into the tag service manually by the user through the `manage tags` window, or be routed there by a parser when downloading files.
 See [parsing tags](https://hydrusnetwork.github.io/hydrus/help/getting_started_downloading.html).
 Once tags have been entered into the PTR tag service they are pending until pushed.
-This is indicated by the `pending ()` that will appear between `database` and `network` in the menu bar.
+This is indicated by the `pending ()` that will appear between `tags` and `help` in the menu bar.
 Here you can chose to either push your changes to the PTR or discard them.

 - Adding tags pass automatically.
 - Deleting (petitioning) tags requires janitor action.